Chart Color Schemes

 South Wentworthville has a typical household mix, with a lower-than-average median household size

-Family households account for 76.1% of all households, including 43.0% couples with children, 17.7% couples without children, and 14.3% single parent families.
-Non-family households constitute the remaining 23.9%, with lone person households at 20.7% and group households comprising 3.0%.
-The median household size is 3.0 people, which is smaller than the Greater Sydney average of 3.1.
+Family households constitute 76.1% of all households, including 43.0% couples with children, 17.7% couples without children, and 14.3% single parent families.
+Non-family households account for the remaining 23.9%, with lone person households at 20.7% and group households comprising 3.0% of the total.
+The median household size is 3.0 people, smaller than the Greater Sydney average of 3.1.

 Frequently Asked Questions - Households